-At least 12 credit hours of the 17-18 credit hours needed to satisfy the ECE General Education Requirement must be taken from the College of Liberal Arts, the Krannert School of Management, and/or the Honors College - provided such courses are not focused primarily on engineering, technology, the natural sciences, or mathematics.
+At least 12 credits of total 24 required General Education credits (this includes First-Year Engineering requirements as well as the additional 17-18 ECE required credits) must be taken from the College of Liberal Arts, the Krannert School of Management, and/or the Honors College-provided such courses are not focused primarily on engineering, technology, the natural sciences, or mathematics.

-Complementary Electives (up to 2 credits)
+Electives (0-2 credits)

-Choose additional coursework to bring total credits to the minimum 125 required for the BSCMPE degree.
-Students should carefully select these courses to complement their personal interests and their academic record.
+- Elective Credit Hours: 0.00-2.00 - Choose additional coursework to bring total credits to the minimum 125 required for the BSCMPE degree.
+Students should carefully select these courses to complement their personal interests and their academic record. - All courses, except those specifically identified on the Electrical and Computer Engineering No Count List.